timsjpark/ruby_koans_timsjpark/Notes.md

 * Without the splat operator (*) all extra values in parallel assignments will go untouched `a, *b = [x, y, z]`.

+### Hashes

+* Hashes assign values to a key, which is a symbol.
+You can find the elements of a hash with their key (arrays use indices).

+* The `fetch` method might be preferable to calling a key with `hash[:key]` because fetch will return a `KeyError` if the key doesn't exist where calling the key index will return `nil`.

+*